-If you love the look and are after tips on how to plant them up, head over to our hanging basket ideas for lots of inspiration.
+If you love the look and are after tips on how to plant them up, our hanging basket ideas have lots more inspiration.

-5. Bring a splash of colour to your space
+11. Bring a splash of color to your space

-Bright colours are an easy way to breathe new life into a lacklustre space.
-So if you're feeling like your plot is looking a little tired, then these might well be the garden planter ideas for you.
+Bright colors are an easy way to breathe new life into a lackluster space.
+So, if you're feeling like your plot is looking a little tired, then these might well be the garden planter ideas for you.

-Go for funky citrus tones such as this zesty lime or mandarin orange for an invigorating feel – a tactile pattern will only add to the effect.
-And if you're really feeling bold and ready for a refresh, then check out our colourful garden furniture ideas, too.
+Go for funky citrus tones such as this zesty lime or mandarin orange for an invigorating feel.
+A tactile pattern will only add to the effect.
+And, if you're really feeling bold and ready for a refresh, pair them with some of our colorful garden furniture ideas, too.

 This one above is made from pressure-treated timber, making it tough and durable.
-Fancy something a little more colourful?
-With the help of our best exterior wood paint, you can personalise it with all your favourite hues.
+Fancy something a little more colorful?
+With the help of our best exterior wood paint, you can personalize it with all your favorite hues.

-A large planter is ideal for a low-maintenance way of growing fruit and vegetables.
+A large planter is ideal for a low-maintenance way of growing vegetables in pots.
 And metal ones, like this one above, are made to last.

-Crafted from powder-coated galvanised steel, they come in a range of finishes and sizes.
+Crafted from powder-coated galvanized steel, they come in a range of finishes and sizes.
 Buy a few, planting different fruit and veggies in each, so you can enjoy home-grown produce throughout the year.

-Tall, feathery grasses or bamboos can create a natural screen to an area of your garden.
-Bamboo in particular is fast growing, whereas grass will soften the look whilst giving interest all year round.
+Tall, feathery grasses or bamboos can create a natural screen for an area of your garden.
+Bamboo in particular is fast-growing, whereas grass will soften the look while giving interest all year round.
 Arrange in bold planters to create a secluded seating area or dining space.

 First of all, can we just note how adorable these patterned pots are?
 They add a vintage feel to a space, so are ideal if you love a cottage-garden style.
 But look closer, and you'll see a few cute little visitors too – which are, of course, charming hedgehog pothangers.